sigp/lighthouse/book/src/ethdenver.md

 ### Creating local testnets and co-ordinating attacks

 We use local testnets a lot during development so we've made it quick and easy to start them.
-Check out the (Simple Local Testnet)[./simple-testnet.md] page to start a local testnet with two nodes in 3 commands.
+Check out the [Simple Local Testnet](./simple-testnet.md) page to start a local testnet with two nodes in 3 commands.

 You may want to include some tactics from the previous "Evil Validators"